View the CD

 The international premiere of Beloved Clara took place at the Bergen International Festival in June 2007.
 The US première took place with a series of concerts in Los Angeles for LA Theatreworks in December 2008.
 It was broadcast across the USA on National Public Radio in 2010.

-Actors who have appeared with Lucy Parham include Juliet Stevenson, Jane Asher, Jeremy Irons, Harriet Walter, Eleanor Bron, Henry Goodman, Edward Fox, Patricia Hodge, Joanna David, Stanley Townsend, Rosalind Ayres, Gabrielle Drake, Robert Glenister, Derbhle Crotty, Malcolm Sinclair, Christopher Cazenove, Timothy West, Martin Jarvis, Charles Dance, Sebastian Koch, Tim McInnerny, Niamh Cusack and Alex Jennings.
+Actors who have appeared with Lucy Parham include Juliet Stevenson, Simon Russell Beale, Lesley Sharp, Harriet Walter, Eleanor Bron, Henry Goodman, Edward Fox, Patricia Hodge, Joanna David, Stanley Townsend, Rosalind Ayres, Gabrielle Drake, Robert Glenister, Samuel West, Derbhle Crotty, Malcolm Sinclair, Timothy West, Martin Jarvis, Charles Dance, Sebastian Koch, Tim McInnerny, Niamh Cusack and Alex Jennings.

 Beloved Clara has been widely featured in the Independent, the Times, the Guardian, BBC Radio 4 (Woman’s Hour), BBC World Service, Classic FM, BBC Music Magazine, BBC Radio 3 (In Tune) and Pianist Magazine.